The Museum is open daily from 10 a.m. to 5 p.m. Plan Your Visit

 About the Exhibit

 The Museum of Us is a place where dialogue, learning, and exchange forge understanding and personal connections.
-That’s why — after an initial temporary exhibition — we later permanently installed this award-winning exhibit created by the American Anthropological Association and the Science Museum of Minnesota.
+That’s why — after an initial temporary exhibition — we permanently installed this award-winning exhibit created by the American Anthropological Association and the Science Museum of Minnesota in 2015.

 Exhibit Images